News and Updates

-Welcome to my updates and issues page where I address current affairs, communicate my stand on issues and seek input from you.
+Welcome to my news, updates and issues page where I address current affairs, communicate my stand on issues and seek input from you.
 Please take a moment to take my Community Issues Survey so I can focus on the issues most important to you.

 As your elected Maine District #69 Representative, your safety and health are a primary concern.
 Please see below for information and links on the coronavirus (COVID-19) and steps you can take to protect yourselves and families, and minimize the spread this disease: